scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Added a "Find Intersections" command, a variant of remove overlap that stops after it finds the intersections.
 I think this half of the job has no major bugs.
-    -   If a single point is in the clipboard, then FontForge will also export the clipboard as STRING, giving the coordinates of the point.
+    -   If a single point is in the clipboard, then websharpstudios will also export the clipboard as STRING, giving the coordinates of the point.
 This is to make it easier to refer to the point.